aphyr/partitions-post/README.markdown

 ## Where do we go from here?

-This post is meant as a reference point--to illustrate that, according to a wide array of accounts, partitions occur in many real-world deployments.
+This post is meant as a reference point--to illustrate that, according to a wide range of accounts, partitions occur in many real-world environments.
-Processes, servers, NICs, switches, local and wide area networks: all can fail, and the economic consequences are real.
-Network outages can suddenly arise in systems that are stable for months at a time, or during routine upgrades or emergency maintenance.
-The consequences of these outages can range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
+Processes, servers, NICs, switches, local and wide area networks can all fail, and the resulting economic consequences are real.
+Network outages can suddenly arise in systems that are stable for months at a time, during routine upgrades, or as a result of emergency maintenance.
+The consequences of these outages range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
 Split-brain is not an academic concern: it happens to all kinds of systems--sometimes for *days on end*.
 Partitions deserve serious consideration.

 On the other hand, some networks really *are* reliable.
 Engineers at major financial firms report that despite putting serious effort into designing